EyeDevs/openrgb-yeelight-fix/README.md

 it finds the yeelights ip in ur openrgb config make sure u have them on there with music mode enabled

-currently only for windows working on getting ported to linux also a good idea to update openrgb version under bin
+currently only for windows working on getting ported to linux, also a good idea to update openrgb version under bin